 2. Do you have, or are you aware of the existence of, data on the number, type and market share of different types of PRIIPs?
 If you have such data, would you be in a position to share it with the ESAs?

+As insurer company (participant on Slovak market) we do not have such data (about Slovakian market)

 3. In your position as product distributor or financial advisor, to what extent do you make use of KIDs to choose or compare between the products you offer to your clients?
 In case of trading online, does your platform offer an automatised tool that can help the retail investor in making comparisons among products, for instance using KIDs?

+We (as product distributor) produce KIDs for each IBIP products and insert them in system (for financial agents) as well as in our website (for our clients).
+We do not make any comparison/advice between products according to figures in KIDs and do not have any tool for that.

-4. If this is the case, what is preventing distributors or financial advisors from using the KID when they choose a product for a client?
+.
+If this is the case, what is preventing distributors or financial advisors from using the KID when they choose a product for a client?

 5. In your experience, e.g. as a retail investor or association representing retail investors, to what extent are KIDs used by distributors or financial advisors to support the investment process?
 Is marketing material used instead or given greater emphasis?

+Our opinion is that clients in our market do not choose specific insurance product according to information in KIDs.
+Also financial agents do not use KIDs as "argument/proof" for client 's investment decision.

 6. What are your experiences regarding the extent of the differences between marketing information and the information in the KID?
 What types of differences do you consider to be the most material or relevant in terms of completeness, plain language, accuracy and clarity?
 What do you think might be the reason(s) for these differences?

+Information in KIDs, in comparison with marketing material, are more complex, too long and not written in such plain language.